mehditeymorian/Microcontroller-Oscillator/README.md

 # Microcontroller-Oscillator
-An Microcontroller based Oscillator that produces a periodic, oscillating electronic signal, often a sine wave or a square wave.
+A Microcontroller based Oscillator that produces a periodic, oscillating electronic signal, often a sine wave or a square wave.
 I used Stm32f microcontroller to complete this project.
 You can generate up to 8 different types of waves.
 Also Wave period and frequency are adjustable.
 You can find the complete report [here](https://github.com/mehditeymorian/Microcontroller-Oscillator/blob/master/Assets/report.pdf).

 ## Wave types
 - Sine Wave